Tomo-/Pi-Pins/README.md

 # Pi-Pins
 Provides a simple interface for reading and controlling the GPIO pins on the Raspberry Pi model B, B+, Raspberry Pi 2 from a Web Browser.
+Pi-Pins is used as the back end in PiSwitch iOS App.